Our resident Virgo “plantstrologer” has your astrology plant guide for every zodiac sign to celebrate Earth Day, on April 22 annually, or any day!

 Peace lily and poppies have delicate tall stems, holding a bloom of mystery and depth.
 Peace lily flowers tend to grow higher than their leafy plant base, giving the illusion that they are floating.

-Contessa of Floating Root had her first communication with the plants her junior year in college while healing from a car accident.
-Listening and learning through their wisdom there was a direct line to the connectivity of the natural world.
+Contessa of Floating Root had her first communication with the plants in college while healing from a car accident.
+Listening and learning through their wisdom, there was a direct line to the connectivity of the natural world.
 She learned to hone her intuition and healing practices around this mystery and helps others to hear what the plants are saying.
-It is a link between storytelling and biology.
-It is an honored journey to be in this conversation, and to practice and study with the plant world.
-Contessa has been creating her system of Lucid Plant Readings, that help people connect into this energy and begin their own journey.
+Her system of Lucid Plant Readings help people connect into this energy and begin their own journey.
 It is a dance between plant medicine, plant ceremony, and practical plant communication.
-Learn how to book a reading here and follow her Instagram for green inspiration!